-About September's lecture
+About October's lecture

-About The Arts Society Cardiff
+About Arts Society Cardiff

-£5 for non-members
+Free for members, £5 for non-members

 Please note that if you are an Arts Society Cardiff member this lecture is FREE and no need to book.
 You'll be sent a link to join the event via your membership mailing list.

 For non-members, tickets cost £5.
 You'll be emailed details on how to join the Zoom call on the day of the event.
 Please make sure to check your junk/spam folder.
 For queries, please email firstname.lastname@example.org